 The ICB's recommendations on reforms also leave open the possibility of capital and leverage requirements in excess of the minimum requirements prescribed by Basel III and/or CRD IV.
-The ICB recommendations and the UK Government's response supporting such recommendations include proposals to increase capital and loss absorbency to levels that exceed the proposals under Basel III.
+The ICB recommendations and the Government's response supporting such recommendations include proposals to increase capital and loss absorbency to levels that exceed the proposals under Basel III.
+The Government has, however, rejected the ICB proposal to increase the leverage ratio requirement above the level of 3 per cent. of Tier 1 capital as envisaged under Basel III.
 These requirements, as well as the other recommendations of the ICB, are expected to be phased in between 2015 and 2019.
 As the implementation of the ICB recommendations will be the subject of legislation not yet adopted, the Issuer cannot predict the impact such rules will have on the Issuer's overall capital requirements or how they will affect the Issuer's compliance with capital and loss absorbency requirements of Basel III.